bhattacharya-a-bt/CBCS_TWAS_Paper/README.md

 Code is modified from [FUSION](http://gusevlab.org/projects/fusion/ "FUSION") (Gusev et al 2016).

+Scripts for cross-validation are modified from these scripts.
+Scripts for eQTL analysis can be requested from the authors: <abhattac@live.unc.edu>.

 ### Models
 - CBCS_TWAS_expmodels.tgz - tar zipped folder of predictive tumor expression models from CBCS.